kyverno/chainsaw/.release-notes/main.md

 - Fixed incorrect bindings when operations are run against different clusters
 - Fixed operation info built-in bindings not registered before other bindings
+- Fixed incorrect cluster client used when applying the test namespace to resources